 All of this is made possible by the app stores that each platform has and while they may both have millions of apps in them they are by no means the same.
 For example on the iPhone 5 the Apple app store has many game apps but hardly any apps devoted to giving you control over your entire phone such as being able to change your CPU speeds in order to save on battery power.
 However all of this is possible on phones like the Nexus 7 by Google because they allow their users full route access.
 This does not mean that there are not games in the Android marketplace though.

-None of this really matters though if all you are looking to do on your phone is play casino games though as you can do this on the best Android phones like the Samsung Galaxy S4 or the Apple iPhone 5 with just their browsers.
-Find the best mobile slots at MobileSlots.net and they should have a mobile version to use where you can play all the same great games.no comments
+None of this really matters though if all you are looking to do on your phone is play casino games though as you can do this on the best Android phones like the Samsung Galaxy S4 or the Apple iPhone 5 with just their browsers.no comments

 MY NAME IS PITT, AND I'M NOT BUYING YOUR [EXCREMENT]